stitchng/adonis-extensions/instructions.md

 ```
 ## Using NodeJS Streams (HTTP Streaming / Compression)

+As it concerns **AdonisJS** 4, [NodeJS Streams](https://nodesource.com/blog/understanding-streams-in-nodejs/) are only used when files (usually on disk) are to be sent to the (HTTP) client (e.g. web, mobile) via either the `response.download()` or `response.attachment()` methods (on the AdonisJS response objects).
+This has made it such that dynamically-created data (e.g. from a database as JSON) that is large enough can't utilize [NodeJS Streams](https://nodesource.com/blog/understanding-streams-in-nodejs/).
+Now, with **adonisjs-extensions**, you can wield the power of [NodeJS Streams](https://nodesource.com/blog/understanding-streams-in-nodejs/) while sending dynamically-created data to the (HTTP) client without any hindrance.

+Below is how to get started using NodeJS streams:

 >You have to include the `stream` named middleware (and optionally set AdonisJS middleware arguments: `stream: chunked, multipart`) to utilise **NodeJS Streams** on the route you wish to enable HTTP streaming and/or HTTP compression.
 The `chunkedResponse` config in _config/extensions.js_ is used only for app-level configurations while the middleware argument is used for route-level configurations.

 ```js